+2.23.
 United Nations Convention on the Rights of the Child

 The United Nations Convention on the Rights of the Child (UNCRC) was ratified in 1991 and came into force on 15 January 1992 but has not been incorporated into UK law.
 Although it declares inalienable rights it does not provide for any mechanism of enforcing those rights in the domestic UK Courts.
 The UK Government is bound by the UNCRC.
-At the time of writing, I can confirm that on the 16 July 2024 the UNCRC (Incorporation) (Scotland) became Law in Scotland.
+At the time of writing, I can confirm that on 16 July 2024 the UNCRC (incorporation) (Scotland) Act 2024 became Law in Scotland.

-The Law expects that local authorities will have in place appropriate and effective policy, practice, and procedure, which can deliver the rights contained in the UNCRC.
+The legislation expects that local authorities will have in place appropriate and effective policy, practice, and procedure, which can deliver the rights contained in the UNCRC.